Grants & Applications

 Annually, the Catholic Foundation offers a competitive granting process that makes awards from our field of interest granting funds.
 Anyone can support these funds to benefit their communities today and for future generations.
 As a community foundation, we strive to make the granting process as open and clear as possible and empowering local parishes, schools, and ministries making the most impact in our neighborhoods.

 The Catholic Foundation grants in three major focus areas in Michigan.
 All grant seekers should review the program areas and priorities outlined below and consider how your project or program aligns with the foundation’s grant-making goals.
 For more specific details, you may also review our granting guidelines.

 Empowering Social Outreach

-Our Gospel call is to respond to vital social services needs such as food, shelter, medicine for the sick, hope for those in despair and vulnerable within our community.
-Examples include but not limited to:
+Our Gospel call is to respond to vital social service needs such as food, shelter, medicine for the sick, and hope for those in despair within our community.
+Examples include but are not limited to:

 Building Vibrant Parish Life

 Our parish is where we encounter Christ – in the sacraments, as well as in the people of our faith community.
 It’s where we worship, learn, and serve.
-It’s our home and it is our privilege to create a strong parish environment.
-Examples include but not limited to:
+It’s our home, and it is our privilege to create a strong parish environment.
+Examples include but are not limited to:

 Fostering Catholic Education and Formation

 Catholic education encompasses all types of faith formation for people of every age.
 We encourage all stages of educational and spiritual development to enhance vibrant discipleship.
-Examples include but not limited to:
+Examples include are but not limited to: